burningglass/cryptoservice/README.md

 ### 1.1 Create an empty Repo (in GitHub)

-Your repo can be Public or Private:
+This can be Private or Public:

 ![Repo set-up](README.images/Picture1.png)